-The [your named] Interest Group invites the submission of competitive papers, panels, roundtable discussions, and innovative programming for the 2021 CSCA convention in Cincinnati, Ohio.
+The [your named] Interest Group invites the submission of competitive papers, panels, roundtable discussions, and innovative programming for the 2023 CSCA convention in St Louis, MO.
 The purpose of the [your named] Interest Group is to promote [xyz].
-A range of topics encompassing [xyz] are welcome, and we especially encourage members to address issues related to the convention theme, Inspire.
-In terms of panels, preference will be given to those with panelists representing multiple institutions rather than representing a single institution.
+A range of topics encompassing [xyz] are welcome, and we especially encourage members to address issues related to the convention theme, Intersections, Transitions, and Silenced Voices.
+Submissions that foreground the voices of marginalized groups and underrepresented scholars are especially welcomed.
+Regarding panels, preference will be given to those with panelists representing multiple institutions rather than representing a single institution.